-- The forecast assumes the Properties will be acquired on the terms in the Contracts of Sale and Settlement will occur for the Traralgon, Hervey Bay and Maryborough properties by 31 December 2018 and the Armidale property by 30 June 2019. - The forecast assumes the Assets will retain the tenants of the various properties which were tenants of those properties as at the date of this PDS. - Net rental revenue represents the gross rental less non-recoverable outgoings that will be received as specified in the various lease agreements in relation to each of the Trust's directly held Properties.
+The forecast assumes the Property will be acquired on the terms in the Contract of Sale and Settlement expected to occur for the Shepparton Property by 31 December 2022.

+The forecast assumes the Assets will retain the tenants of the various properties which were tenants of those properties as at the date of this PDS and a vacancy allowance of 2.25% of Gross rental income has been assumed.

+Net rental revenue represents the gross rental less non-recoverable outgoings that will be received as specified in the various lease agreements in relation to each of the Trust's directly held Assets.
 With the exception of outgoings specifically excluded in the lease agreements and under relevant legislation, all outgoings including rates, taxes, repairs and maintenance, body corporate, insurance premiums etc are expected to be recoverable from the tenant where the lease is classified as a "net" lease.
 Where the lease is classified as a "Gross Lease" such outgoings are specifically not recoverable.
-Rental income has not been recognised on a straight line basis. - After assessing the quality of the underlying lease covenants, and the length of the leases current for the properties as at the date of this PDS, no vacancy allowance has been assumed in the forecasts. - It has been assumed that on Settlement the Trust will be entitled to all rental income under the various lease agreements with the tenants. - The increases in the gross rent received in future years determined in accordance with each relevant lease document.
-It has been assumed that each lease document will be largely on the same terms as were current at the date of this PDS and that outgoings will grow at the estimated inflation rate of 2.5% p.a. - The net rental income does not include future gains or losses on revaluations of the property as the RE does not believe there is any reasonable basis to make valuation predictions in respect of the property.
+Rental income has not been recognised on a straight line basis.

+After assessing the quality of the underlying lease covenants, and the length of the leases current for the properties as at the date of this PDS, a 2.25% vacancy allowance has been assumed in the forecasts.

+It has been assumed that on Settlement the Trust will be entitled to all rental income under the various lease agreements with the tenants.

+The increases in the gross rent received in future years is determined in accordance with each relevant lease document.
+It has been assumed that each lease document will be largely on the same terms as were current at the date of this PDS and that outgoings will grow at the estimated inflation rate of 5.0% p.a.

+The net rental income does not include future gains or losses on revaluations of the property as the RE does not believe there is any reasonable basis to make valuation predictions in respect of the property.